thelightdesigner/ScuffedWalls/Functions.md

 Appending means to add on or to merge two sets of data.
 The append function will loop through a set of map objects and merge all properties as specified.

  - Function Time => starting beat of selection (only append notes after...)
- - toBeat: float => ending beat of selection (only append notes before...)
+ - `toBeat`: number (decimal) => ending beat of selection (only append notes before...)
- - appendTechnique: int(0-2)
+ - `appendTechnique`: int(0-2)
- - select: bool, only applies the affect if the value is true. example `select:{_lineLayer = 0}` will only append to walls with linelayer 0
+ - `select`: true/false, only applies the affect if the value is true. example `select`:{_lineLayer = 0}` will only append to walls with linelayer 0
- - call: string, put the name of a custom function.
+ - `call`: string, put the name of a custom function.
 It will call this function and pass in every variable from this function into the custom function.
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)

 ![](Images/example.png)